KasimKaizer/advent_of_code/README.md

   - day_XX: Directory for each day's challenge
     - solve.go: Solution implementation
     - solve_test.go: Test cases for the solution
-    - README.md: Problem specification
-    - input.txt: Input data for the challenge

 ## CLI Tool

-The CLI tool in the cmd/cli folder provides several useful features to streamline your Advent of Code workflow:
+The CLI tool in the cmd/cli folder provides several useful features to streamline the Advent of Code workflow:

-- *Create stub files*: Generates solve.go and solve_test.go files with basic structure for new challenges.
+- _Create stub files_: Generates solve.go and solve_test.go files with basic structure for new challenges.
-- *Download problem specifications*: Fetches the challenge description and saves it as a README.md file.
+- _Download problem specifications_: Fetches the challenge description and saves it as a README.md file.
-- *Download input data*: Retrieves the input data for the challenge and saves it as input.txt.
+- _Download input data_: Retrieves the input data for the challenge and saves it as input.txt.
-- *Extract base cases*: Automatically identifies and creates files for any example cases found in the problem description.
+- _Extract base cases_: Automatically identifies and creates files for any example cases found in the problem description.

 ## CLI Usage

-To use the CLI tool, navigate to the cmd/cli directory and run:
+To use the CLI tool, navigate to  cmd/cli directory and run:

 ```bash
 go run main.go [command] [options]